Pimzino/vscode-local-snapshots/README.md

 2. Access Local Snapshots from the activity bar (look for the snapshot icon)
 3. Take your first snapshot using the "Take Named Snapshot" button
 4. View and manage your snapshots in the sidebar
+5. Configure the extension using the custom settings page (click the gear icon in the sidebar)

 ## Extension Settings